 Here’s where antioxidants come in.
 Remember the oxidation process that can create free radicals?
 Antioxidants neutralize free radicals by “giving” them an extra electron, making the unstable molecules now stable, and limiting their damaging effect.
 So antioxidants help mitigate the negative domino effect from excess free radicals and protect the cell membranes from oxidative damage.

 The USDA has created a national database of foods that have been tested for their antioxidant capacity (measured as a food’s “ORAC” score).
-Foods with high ORAC scores are nature’s prescription to fight against the damaging effects of free radicals.
-Antioxidants like vitamins C and E, beta-carotene, selenium, quercetin, resveratrol and anthocyanins (amongst many others found in foods), can have powerful effects on boosting your body’s ability to naturally squash those free radicals!
+Foods with high ORAC scores are nature’s prescription for fighting against the damaging effects of free radicals.
+Antioxidants like vitamins C and E, beta-carotene, selenium, quercetin, resveratrol, and anthocyanins (amongst many others found in foods), can have powerful effects on boosting your body’s ability to squash those free radicals naturally!

 My Top 5 Free-Radical-Fighting Weapons: